 Credit card mistakes in your 30s can cost thousands and delay major goals like buying a home.
 Here are the mistakes you should avoid.

-Understanding common credit card pitfalls can safeguard your financial health during this pivotal decade.
+Understanding common credit card pitfalls can safeguard your financial health during this pivotal decade of your life.
 This article explores five critical credit card mistakes to avoid in your 30s and provides practical strategies to build stronger financial habits.

 You're finally making decent money in your 30s, but dragging old credit card debt along for the ride?
-That's a costly mistake that's quietly sabotaging your financial future.
+That's a costly mistake, especially in the current economic climate.
+Understanding how central bank policies and market dynamics lead to higher interest rates makes it clear why carrying a variable-rate balance is quietly sabotaging your financial future.

 Here's what that lingering debt is really costing you: